R0gueware/.github/profile/README.md

 Rogue exists for 3 goals:

-1. To dismantle shit software[^1].
-2. To decentralise power.
+1. To decentralise power.
+2. Beat nature with tech.
 3. Follow the Silent Revolution.

-when those goals are met, Rogue will be disconfigured.
+when those goals are met, Rogue will be entrophised.

-[^1]: All software that makes you (3).